Let’s talk Salts and Acids, Blisters and Stains…

 What to use instead of dumping liquid Chlorine and Muriatic acid into the pool

-1. Instead of Liquid Chlorine: A Salt Cell that is reviewed weekly to make sure it is generating just enough Chlorine that your free Chlorine is a 1 or 2, no higher.
+- Instead of Liquid Chlorine: A Salt Cell that is reviewed weekly to make sure it is generating just enough Chlorine that your free Chlorine is a 1 or 2, no higher.
 OR a Chlorine Tower / Feeder that uses 3″ tablets.
 A 3″ Chlorine Tablet Feeder with Trichlor / Cal Hypo is a different type of sanitizer and will reduce the ability for high PH levels to cause blisters as there is no sodium hypochlorite to turn into chlorate ions and oxygen which creates that pressure bump and Trichlor already has a low PH level.
-Downside is you might raise calcium levels higher using it in your pool, which on fiberglass pools calcium hardness should be 180-225ppm.
+Downside is you might have to drain your pool more to get rid of higher calcium or stabilizer levels that sometimes occur with Trichlor.
+Reminder: on fiberglass pools calcium hardness should be 180-225ppm at 250ppm and higher time to drain the pool at the pump while adding fresh water in the shallow end.
 You should also keep an eye on your PH levels so that they don’t go too low, as 7.5 is the sweet spot as same PH as human tears but Trichlor is around 7.2 (so you may have to use some PH +).

-3. If you must use liquid chlorine or Muriatic Acid: Make sure you measure it properly to be exact on how much is needed to raise the Free Chlorine level to a 1 or 2, and very slowly, like pouring on a plate without spilling, pour into the skimmer while pump is running.
+- If you must use liquid chlorine or Muriatic Acid: Make sure you measure it properly to be exact on how much is needed to raise the Free Chlorine level to a 1 or 2.
+Then predilute it in a 5 gallon bucket until fully mixed then pour slowly in front of a pool return while the pump is on alternating pool returns.
 This will help it dilute and fully dissolve before moving through the equipment back into the pool.

-How to lower my risk of osmotic blisters if I already have some
+How to lower my risk of more osmotic blisters if I already have some

 The safest solution for sanitation

-Trichlor 3″ Tablets in a Feeder tower is the best choice if you already have some blisters or want lease risk to stains and blisters, Still keep PH below 7.8, watch your calcium hardness levels and make sure below 225, and use Mineral out weekly!
+Trichlor 3″ Tablets in a Feeder tower is the best choice if you already have some blisters or want lease risk to stains and blisters, Still keep PH below 7.8, watch your calcium hardness levels and make sure below 250, and use Mineral out weekly!
 We do love Salt Water systems as it feels better to swim and when the salt cell panel is set properly, is a slow measured release of Chlorine Gas, but remember Chlorine Gas can be harmful as soon as your PH hits 8-9+.
+Just keep your salt levels around 3500 if using a salt system, and if you are trying to reduce blisters this is where you want to keep your PH low around 7.2-7.5, and higher calcium around 225-250ppm.
+The higher calcium might cause white powder or calcium buildup, but will fill any gelcoat pores opened up with muriatic acid.

 Stains!